EleazarVillarreal/auth-dashboard/README.md

 # Auth Dashboard

-A [Next.js](https://nextjs.org) starter template ready for [Supabase](https://supabase.com) integration to demonstrate authentication, CRUD operations, and image uploads.
+A [Next.js](https://nextjs.org) starter template ready for [Convex](https://convex.dev) integration to demonstrate authentication, CRUD operations, and image uploads.

 ## About This Project

 This is a clean Next.js 16 starter project built with TypeScript and Tailwind CSS v4, prepared for integrating:

-- **Supabase Authentication** - User signup, login, and session management
+- **Convex Authentication** - User signup, login, and session management
-- **CRUD Operations** - Create, read, update, and delete data with Supabase
+- **CRUD Operations** - Create, read, update, and delete data with Convex
-- **Image Uploads** - Handle file uploads using Supabase Storage
+- **Image Uploads** - Handle file uploads using Convex Storage

-> **Note:** Supabase integration is not yet implemented.
+> **Note:** Convex integration is not yet implemented.
 This is a starter template ready for development.

 ## Getting Started